Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ###### User Story 1
 I am a current user of Temple and I want to check the opening hours.
 I see Temple Lean has a new website.
 I log on go to contact us and just as I about to email I see the information on the left of the contact us section.

-###### User Story 1
+###### User Story 2
-I am new to the area and I am interested in checking out a fitness class.I browse the web and find Temple Lean's location listed on google maps with there wesbite providing information on their fitness classes.
+I am new to the area and I am interested in checking out/attending a local fitness class.
+I browse the web and find Temple Lean's location listed on google maps with there wesbite providing information on theirgit fitness classes.

 ### Features